DerickMghanga/DerickMghanga/README.md

 Full-Stack Software Developer and AI Engineer
 ------------------------------------------

-I am a Full Stack Software Developer and also an AI Engineer with expertise in JavaScript, TypeScript, Python, Cloud Computing, Gen AI, various front-end, back-end and AI frameworks.
-I develop hybrid web applications / softwares that scale and meet client needs.
+I am a Full Stack Software Developer and also an AI Engineer with expertise in JavaScript, TypeScript, Python, PHP, Java, Cloud Computing, Artificial Intelligence, Machine Learning, various front-end and back-end frameworks.
+I develop hybrid web applications and software that scale and meet client needs.
 With a deep understanding of both front-end and back-end development including best practices, I am an innovative developer ready to solve problems and handle projects.

 * 🌍  I'm based in Nairobi, Kenya
 * 🖥️  See my portfolio at [derickmg.dev](http://www.derickmg.dev/)